glenbuck503/my-first-webpage/README.md

 ## Description

 This is our first exercise for Tuesday at Epicodus.
 We are learning about README's today.
+Quick change.

 ## Setup/Installation Requirements